 Requirements for the Major

-German majors are required to take 30 credits in German at the 200 level or above, 15 credits of which must be 300 level or above; they may take a maximum of 60 credits in German, including 100-level courses.
+German majors are required to take 30 credits in German at the 200 level or above, 15 credits of which must be 300 level or above.
 (Students who transfer to Hood in their junior year intending to major in German must be qualified to enroll in courses at the 200 level or above.)

 The following courses are required: